Learnable Graph Convolutional Attention Networks: Acknowledgements

-We would like to thank Batuhan Koyuncu, Jonas Kleesen, Miriam Rateike and Maryam Meghdadi Esfahani for helpful feedback and discussions.
-Pablo Sa\'nchez Mart\'in thanks the German Research Foundation through the Cluster of Excellence “Machine Learning – New Perspectives for Science”, EXC 2064/1, project number 390727645 for generous funding support.
-The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting Pablo Sa\'nchez Mart\'in.
+We would like to thank Batuhan Koyuncu, Jonas Klesen, Miriam Rateike, and Maryam Meghdadi for helpful feedback and discussions.
+Pablo S\'anchez Mart\'in thanks the German Research Foundation through the Cluster of Excellence “Machine Learning – New Perspectives for Science”, EXC 2064/1, project number 390727645 for generous funding support.
+The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting Pablo S\'anchez Mart\'in.